Skip to content

 The Redux Zinc-V is a robust 5V regulator designed to support vision coprocessors.
 Its key features include:

 The Zinc-V accepts 5.3-16V via its power input terminals, though surges up to 24V are acceptable.
 Use 16-24 AWG wire.
 The Weidmuller input terminal block accepts two positive and two negative wires, enabling easy daisy-chaining.
+Up to 10A of current can be sent through the daisy-chain interface to other devices, allowing up to 4 Zinc-V to be run over a single pair of wires.
 Power wires can also be soldered to the VIN and GND pads.

 The output of the Zinc-V is nominally 5.2V with up to 4A continuous load current.
+Check the Electrical Specifications page for information about how continuous load current is affected by the ambient temperature.
 This allows for some voltage drop over any cabling between it and powered devices.
 The output can be accessed via the two solderpads labeled 5V and GND, or simply via the USB-C port.

 The case is a simple snap-together part that holds the Zinc-V. It incorporates a locking USB-C threaded insert.
 Two #4 clearance holes are spaced 1.5” apart to allow mounting onto a 0.5” hole pattern, or you can use the ziptie grooves to hold it down.